openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 Simply put, when loading the model to the first device fails, AUTO will try to load it to the next device in line, until one of them succeeds.
 What is important, **AUTO always starts inference with the CPU**, as it provides very low latency and can start inference with no additional delays.
 While the CPU is performing inference, AUTO continues to load the model to the device best suited for the purpose and transfers the task to it when ready.
-This way, the devices which are much slower in compiling models, GPU being the best example, do not impede inference at its initial stages.
+Therefore, the devices, like GPU, which are much slower in compiling models, do not impede inference at its initial stages.
 For example, if you use a CPU and a GPU, first-inference latency of AUTO will be better than the one of a GPU.

-If you choose to exclude the CPU from the priority list, it will also be unable to support the initial model compilation stage.
+> **NOTE:** If you choose to exclude the CPU from the priority list, it will also be unable to support the initial model compilation stage.

 ![autoplugin_accelerate]

-This mechanism can be easily observed in the Benchmark Application sample ([see here](#Benchmark App Info)), showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
+This mechanism can be easily observed in the [Benchmark Application](#Benchmark App Info) sample, showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
 For example:

 @sphinxdirective
 .. code-block:: sh